 \begin{customass}{NA}[No-Anticipation] For all treated units $i$ and all pre-treatment periods $t$, $Y_{i,t}(1) = Y_{i,t}(0)$. \end{customass}

 The potential outcomes define a causal effect for every unit in every time period, $Y_{i,t}(1)-Y_{i,t}(0)$.
 These describe what Medicaid expansion did to mortality rates in a specific treated county or what it would have done in a specific untreated county.
-This framework allows for arbitrary heterogeneity in the effects across units and time, i.e., the effect of Medicaid expansion can be different in every county and year.
-But it is hard to learn about this degree of rich heterogeneity without additional strong restrictions.
-Instead, DiD analyses typically seek to estimate averages of heterogeneous treatment effects.
+This framework allows for arbitrary heterogeneity in the effects across units and time; that is, it allows the effect of Medicaid expansion to be different in every county and year.
+But it is hard to learn about this degree of rich heterogeneity without additional strong conditions holding.
+Instead, DiD analyses typically seek to estimate (weighted) averages of heterogeneous treatment effects.
 In particular, most DiD designs target the average treatment effect on the treated at time $t$, or $ATT(t)$:

-$ATT(t)$ compares (weighted) average \textit{observed} post-expansion mortality rates among treated counties ($\E_\omega[Y_{i,t}|D_i=1]$) to the (weighted) average untreated mortality rates for the same treated counties ($\E_\omega[Y_{i,t}(0)|D_i=1]$).
+Equation \eqref{eqn:ATT(t)} shows that $ATT(t)$ compares (weighted) average \textit{observed} post-expansion mortality rates among treated counties ($\E_\omega[Y_{i,t}|D_i=1]$) with the (weighted) average untreated mortality rates for the same treated counties ($\E_\omega[Y_{i,t}(0)|D_i=1]$).
 The second quantity is counterfactual because untreated outcomes are never observed for treated counties.
-Note that, by the no-anticipation assumption, $ATT(t)=0$ for all pre-treatment periods, i.e., $ATT(2013)=0$ in our two-period Medicaid example.
+Note that by the no-anticipation assumption, $ATT(t)=0$ for all pre-treatment periods; that is, $ATT(2013)=0$ in our two-period Medicaid example.
 This ensures that cross-group outcome comparisons before treatment begins reflect \textit{untreated} potential outcome gaps, which is central to the logic of DiD.
 Note that we abuse notation and omit the weight index when defining $ATT$'s; we do that to unclutter notation throughout the paper.